 Parents and guardians are solely responsible for what their children access via the internet.
 The Library only has filtering software installed on its laptop computers.
 Parents/guardians are encouraged to accompany their children or have a caregiver accompany them when they are accessing the internet, as unaccompanied children may see things that parents/guardians find objectionable.
 As stated previously, the Library cannot act “in loco parentis” and is not responsible for screening what is acceptable for children.

 The Library’s public computers are centrally located within the library and patrons of all ages and sensibilities can easily see the computer screens.
 Library staff reserves the right to ask any internet user to exit a website if another patron finds the content offensive or inappropriate for public view.
 Users who fail to comply with this policy could have their library privileges suspended.
 Users who become argumentative and/or refuse to exit the website/log off from the computer when asked to do so will have their internet access privileges suspended.

 The Library is confident that individuals will use sound judgement as to what is acceptable to fellow community members.

 The Library reserves the right to modify the Computer/Internet Use Policy as necessary to ensure fair and responsible use of the internet.

 The Library maintains no record of individuals using the internet.
 The Library may keep a record of patrons violating the Computer/Internet Use Policy.

 This Computer/Internet Use Policy affirms the safeguarding of First Amendment rights, intellectual freedom, equity of access, confidentiality of information about users and their use of all library resources including electronic and individual responsibility.
 The Library affirms the principles and user rights as delineated in the American Library Association’s Library Bill of Rights in Cyberspace.

-Adopted by the Library Board of Trustees on March 18, 2021.
+Updated and adopted by the Library Board of Trustees on February 17, 2022